afzalrahman11/ruby-gems-bootcamp/README.md

 # README

 # Changes
-- Card style changed to get the desired look
+- Add margin to the left of the search box
+- Reference to friendly_id : https://github.com/norman/friendly_id